-Specialist rescues are not statutory responsibilities for fire and rescue services, but there is an expectation and a need for our communities and partner agencies to be supported at these incidents.
+Specialist rescues are not a statutory responsibility for fire and rescue services, but there is an expectation and a need for our communities and partner agencies to be supported at these incidents.
 We also have legislative and regulative requirements that apply when attending statutory duty incidents involving flooding, confined space and working at height.